Viktor-Hultman/Inosida_Chat/README.md

 Inosida_Chat is an internal chat service that I am currently creating for [Inosida Webbyrå](https://inosida.se/).
 This project is produced as my thesis at [KYH](https://kyh.se/).

-Here you can find the demo version for this project: [Demo](https://inosida-chat.surge.sh/)

 ## Description

 This project was made as an internal service for [Inosida Webbyrå](https://inosida.se/).